Home > Become a Notary > How to Become a Louisiana Notary

 Where can I perform notarial acts in Louisiana?

-Louisiana notaries public who are attorneys have statewide jurisdiction and may perform notarial acts in any parish at any location in Louisiana.
 Non-attorney notaries public appointed and commissioned in the parish of their residence may exercise any and all of the functions of a notary public within reciprocal parishes with a population of less than forty thousand and in which their employer maintains an office.
 They may do so without additional bonding or further application or examination.
-If the parishes are not reciprocal, a Louisiana notary public must obtain a dual commission to notarize in another parish in which the notary public maintains an office.
-In addition, a dual commission notary public must maintain bonds in both parishes.
+For a list of reciprocal parishes, see the secretary of state's website or R.S.
+35:191.

 What notarial acts can a Louisiana notary public perform?

-A Louisiana notary public is authorized to perform the following notarial acts (R.S. §35:2A[1], [B] and [C] and §35:3):
+A Louisiana notary public is authorized to perform the following notarial acts [R.S.
+35:2.A.(B) and (C) and 35:3]:

 1. Take acknowledgments.